Christopher-Chilengwe/lucy_learning_ai/README.md

-# Internet Learning AI with Medical Integration
+# Lucy Learning AI with Medical Integration

 This project implements an AI agent that learns by scraping the web and processing natural language with a focus on healthcare applications.
 It integrates Q-learning with medical data to enhance decision-making and knowledge extraction.